rtmigo/file_errors/README.md

 errors.
 Others report both problems with the same error code.
 In addition, the error codes on different systems are different.

-This library is designed to summarize error codes, reducing them to a "common denominator".
+This library is designed to generalize error codes, reducing them to a "common denominator".
 It interprets the [OSError.errorCode](https://api.dart.dev/stable/dart-io/OSError/errorCode.html) value depending on the current platform.